loginom/loginom-help-en-omegat/data/components-platform.md

 # Platform Components

-The Megaladata analytical platform can be operated in the server mode for the team work and in the desktop application form for the personal analytics.
+The Megaladata analytical platform can be operated as a server edition for team work and as a desktop application for personal analytics.
 Composition of components depends on the [platform edition](compare-editions.md).

 ## Desktop